SteveOverSea/obsidian-folder-links/README.md

 **Features:**

 -   Click on Folder Link reveals folder in navigation
--   Folder Links styling behaves like regular internal links in Reading Mode (resolved/unresolved)
+-   Folder Links styling behaves like regular internal links (resolved/unresolved)

 ## How to use